adobe/reactor-developer-docs/api/guides/searching.md

 - `type` - Exact match, case-sensitive

 Search query values are split into terms for matching against indexed documents.
-Terms are `OR`'d.
+Terms are `AND`'ed by default.

+When using `AND` as the `value_operator`, a query value of `My Rule Holiday Sale` is interpereted as documents with a field containing `My AND Rule AND Holiday AND Sale`.

+When using `OR` as the `value_operator`, a query value of `My Rule Holiday Sale` is interpereted as documents with a field containing `My OR Rule OR Holiday OR Sale`.
 The more terms that match, the higher the `match_score`.
-Due to the nature of term matching, it's very possible nothing closely matches the desired value and to obtain a result set where the value matched on a very basic level, i.e. a few characters of text matched.
+Due to the nature of partial term matching, it's very possible nothing closely matches the desired value, and to obtain a result set where the value matched on a very basic level, i.e. a few characters of text matched.

 ## Common search examples